A Game at Chess

 A Game at Chess is a comic satirical play by Thomas Middleton, first staged in August 1624 by the King's Men at the Globe Theatre.
 The play is notable for its political content, dramatizing a conflict between Spain and England.

 The plot takes the form of a chess match, and the play includes some genuine chess moves.
 Instead of personal names, the characters are known as the White Knight, the Black King, and so forth.
-Yet the play unmistakably alludes to Anglo-Spanish diplomacy under King James, especially the failed marriage negotiation between Prince Charles and the Spanish Infanta Maria Anna of Spain.
-The play is satirical of King James I of England, and it was shut down after only nine days.
+Yet the play unmistakably alludes to Anglo-Spanish diplomacy under King James I of England, especially the failed marriage negotiation between Prince Charles and the Spanish Infanta Maria Anna of Spain.
+The play is satirical of King James, and it was shut down after only nine days.